KoolP/Coffee-Break/README.md

 Coffee Break is an open source community web page that aims to serve as a collaboration and sharing platform among students and teachers at IT-Högskolan, the IT University, in Gothenburg.
 Let's build this webpage to a welcoming environment where people meet and take ideas forward.
 The idea of the site is to encourage community activities on school or personal projects, learn from eachother and enjoy the benefits of networking.
 Coffee break is the meeting place and playroom where ideas start and maybe outgrow to next generation world-conquering products and services.
 This project is intended for the benefit of "IT-Högskolan", Gothenburg but also welcomes any contributors, developers and companies who like to get involved with the schools exiting and highly potential community.
 This project aims to build networks among the students and teachers and a bridge towards companies who want to synergize with the schools students that are studying to become professionals within programs including mobiledevelopment, web development, .net development and test-technologies.
 <br>
 <br>
-If you like to get your hands dirty then welcome to read a bit further how to get involved on collaborating and how to present your ideas to the community.
+If you like to get your hands dirty, then you are welcome to read a bit further how to get involved on collaborating and how to present your ideas to the community.
 <br>
 <br>
 <img id="logo" alt="coffee mug" src="media/cofee_break_logo.png" width="20%">